 As for finding work, you could apply to a translation agency, use freelance marketplaces, or simply cold call companies you think would benefit from your service.

-Virtual assistants help people — often small businesses owners — with day-to-day tasks.
-The exact work a virtual assistant does will depend on the client and the assistant’s specialities.
+Virtual assistants help people — often small business owners — with day-to-day tasks.
+The exact work of a virtual assistant does depend on the client and the assistant’s specialties.
 Tasks typically include email management, social media management, data entry, schedule management, or customer support.
 Of course, some virtual assistants may have expertise in certain areas that means they are able to help in other parts of the business.

 Gina Horkey claims to have had success as a virtual assistant and she has produced an in-depth guide on how to get started that you can find here.

 Sell Professional Services